-Please click one of the links to the country you are interested in for details of the fishing season opening and closing dates.
+Please click one of the links to the country you are looking for details of the season dates when you can go fishing

 The brown trout fishing season in Scotland is generally from the 15th of March to 30th September with some variations however in Aberdeenshire and the Highlands the season generally starts on the 1st of April giving the trout a couple more weeks to get in condition after the colder winter up north.
 On the Tay, Nith and Tweed systems for example the statutory season is observed which gives an extra 6 days the season ending on the 6th of October.